Loss Run Online Access Is Just The Beginning

 You will mainly be concerned with just the reserving part of the claim for now.

-One of the important points to remember is that with a Workers Comp loss run review, you usually cannot really question what has happened in the past, especially on closed claims.
+One of the important points to remember is that with a Workers Comp loss run review, you usually cannot question what has happened in the past, especially on closed claims.

 Do you have an email sent to you if reserves reach a certain level or if a massive bill/settlement is being considered?
 If not, you are leaving an open checkbook against your E-Mod.

-Most insurance carrier or Third Party Administrator computer systems will automatically send you a notice by email when a reserve reaches a certain level.
+Most insurance carriers or Third Party Administrator computer systems will automatically send you a notice by email when a reserve reaches a certain level.
 However, the level has to be set for your company at the beginning of the policy or agreement.

 Without a claims technical background, common sense is the rule for doing loss run reviews.
 Take a look at the open claims.